valentinaantonov58885/notes/README.md

 Second, always plan your day or week ahead of time, so you know what you need to accomplish and when you have to complete it.
 Using a planning tool, such as a calendar or task list, can help keep you organized and on track.
 You should also allocate enough time for each task, as well as some buffer time in case something goes wrong or takes longer than expected.
  .
 Finally, maintain good communication with your team members and stakeholders.
 Make sure you understand their needs and expectations,and provide regular updates on your progress.This will ensurethat you are working towards the same goals and can collaborate effectively.

+# 2023-12-04
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
+Instead, focus on writing clear, maintainable code first, and only optimize when profiling reveals performance bottlenecks.